 - Add a hammock: If you have two trees near each other, string the hammock between them.
-If you don’t have two trees, many hammocks also come with a stand.
+If you don’t have two trees, many hammocks come with a stand.
 You can also make your own DIY hammock stand.

 - Make your outdoor furniture stand out by adding colorful outdoor pillow and seat cushions.

 - Build an outdoor bench using masonry blocks.
 Put a foam seat cushion and an assortment of pillows on top.